im45145v/NAMKARAN-1/README.md

 Development isn’t a fraction but a benefit of the whole.
 The life of a visually impaired person is in no way easy.
 The inability to be aware of one’s surroundings and recognize objects plays a huge impact on the quality of life one leads.
 It takes more time for them to understand the things in front of them.
 The absence of basic object recognition in a person’s life compromises their safety.
 For a blind person, it is difficult and takes time to recognize and understand things.
 They are even taken advantage of for their disability.
 Making a fellow human's life easier is a way of upholding humanity in society.
 For a blind person, it is difficult and takes time to recognize and understand things.
 They are even taken advantage of for their disability.
 Making a fellow human's life easier is a way of upholding humanity in society.

-THE TEAM APPROACH TO SOLVE THE PROBLEM:
+THE TEAM APPROACH TO SOLVING THE PROBLEM:
 To create an affordable and minimalistic gadget that will scan for objects in real-time using a camera of the device and offer voice instruction to the user via device speaker.
 It is capable of detecting objects within a certain pre-established range and is reliable for ensuring the safety of the user.
 Thus, we provide a secure and compact way for the visually impaired which is not only cost-effective but also helps them recognize certain objects without physically touching them.

 INTRODUCTION